BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Enterprises are awash in data about their customers, prospects, internal business processes, suppliers, partners and competitors.
-Often, they can't leverage this flood of data and convert it to actionable information for growing revenue, increasing profitability and efficiently operate the business.
+Often, they can't leverage this flood of data and convert it into actionable information to grow revenue, increase profitability and efficiently operate the business.

-Categories of BI analytics tools
+Types of BI analytics tools

 The IT group or BI team creates most of the BI applications in the guided analysis and reporting category for end users.
-However, business analysts also produce many BI applications using the self-service BI tools discussed in the following section.
+However, business analysts also produce business intelligence software using the self-service BI tools discussed in the following section.

 The BI tool styles in this category include: